Print out the entire Chapter 2 from here.

 See Sample Letter – Request for Assessment, Appendices Section – Appendix A.

-If the district refuses to assess your child following your written request for assessment, you have the right to challenge that refusal by filing a compliance complaint with the California Department of Education’s (CDE’s) Complaint Management and Mediation Unit or you can request a Due Process Hearing.
+If the district refuses to assess your child following your written request for assessment, they must do so in a written document called a prior written notice where they explain why they are refusing and the information they used to make this decision.[[Cal.
+Ed.
+Code Sec.
+56500.4]] If you disagree with the district’s refusal, you have the right to challenge that refusal by filing a compliance complaint with the California Department of Education’s (CDE’s) Complaint Management and Mediation Unit or you can request a Due Process Hearing.
 See Chapter 6, Information on Due Process Hearings/Compliance Complaints.

 (2.2) How long will it take for the district to complete my child’s assessment?